 The fact is though anyone, whether they be liberal or conservative, who goes into exploring an issue with a pre-set agenda can't possibly hope to deliver an objective look at said issue.
 Moore is very anti-Bush and pro-liberal in his viewpoints, if the same issue were explored by a similar pro-Bush and anti-liberal stanced person say Ann Coulter or anyone who works for Fox News, would they twist the facts just as much to suit their own argument - of course they do, in fact those examples have been doing it already for years now.
 If there's one thing I admire about the 'right' is that it has spokespeople who aren't afraid to go at it tooth and nail in a fight for their political beliefs, Moore cops a lot of flack cause he's one of the few of us lefties who has any real balls to put himself out there and go at it for what he believes in (especially if it helps line his pockets, hey it's a capitalist country after all).

-Still, it doesn't matter which side of the fence you're on, people will always twist facts to suit their own arguments - it's par for the course in terms of politics.
-Rights will label Moore a propaganda-spielling, self-righteous dick who rattles of unsubstantiated claims, which is a fair enough claim.
-Then again lefts will label someone like Ann Coulter a propaganda-spielling, self-righteous cunt who rattles of unsubstantiated claims - also a fair assessment.
+Still, it doesn't matter which side of the fence you're on, people will always twist facts to suit their own arguments - its par for the course in terms of politics.
+Rights will label Moore a propaganda-spielling, self-righteous d-ck who rattles of unsubstantiated claims, which is a fair enough claim.
+Then again lefts will label someone like Ann Coulter a propaganda-spielling, self-righteous c--t who rattles of unsubstantiated claims - also a fair assessment.

-Still, its a long process and the pacing does get sluggish towards the end of the first half.
-Moore peppers things with some amusing soundbites (ala a shocking Britney Spears comment), but when the focus dwells on the Saudi connections and the tie-ing together of the Bush and Bin Laden families, Moore seems desperate to make a point which, whilst believable, is neiher damning or backed up.
+Still, it's a long process and the pacing does get sluggish towards the end of the first half.
+Moore peppers things with some amusing soundbites (such as a shocking Britney Spears comment), but when the focus dwells on the Saudi connections and the tie-ing together of the Bush and Bin Laden families, Moore seems desperate to make a point which, whilst believable, is neither damning or backed up.
 Then halfway through, the film changes to focus on the war on Iraq.

 From that point on this really does become the best film of the year.
 Combining footage of the warfare and horror in Iraq, the almost brainwashed gung-ho statements of the US soldiers, the very real reactions of Iraqi civilians, and the personal stories of families whose sons & daughters were killed in action, it's emotional and affecting.
 The pace flows better, the comedy quietens down but turns a little darker (eg. the very disturbing Army recruiters scene), and the raw emotion such as Lila Lipscomb's devastating breakdown in Washington will touch people on both sides of the argument.